Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Ottoway among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers indicates Ottoway has received approximately 23 dwelling approvals annually over the past five financial years, totalling around 117 homes.
-Up to FY-26, 14 approvals have been recorded.
-On average, 2.7 people moved to the area per new home constructed between FY-21 and FY-25.
-New homes are constructed at an average cost of $363,000.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Ottoway has experienced around 23 dwelling approvals per year over the past five financial years, totalling an estimated 118 homes.
+As of FY-26, 18 approvals have been recorded.
+Over these five years, an average of 2.7 people moved to the area per new home constructed.
+New homes are built at an average expected construction cost value of $363,000.

-Current development patterns suggest new housing supply will meet demand, potentially facilitating further population growth.
+Based on current development patterns, new housing supply should meet demand, potentially facilitating further population growth beyond projections.

 Frequently Asked Questions - Development